 As you can see in the top photo, my mung bean sprouts are all curly, not thick and straight stalked like you’d find in the market.
 The way to get mung beans to have long, straight, thick roots is to sprout them in a container that allows them to keep that posture.
 Like a tray where they can stand tall and grow upright.
 I personally don’t worry about doing it this way.
 I grow mine in 1/2 gallon jars and they get curly because they’re all jumbled in there.

-The second picture I include here is of mature lentil sprouts (click to enlarge).
+Just above are mature lentil sprouts.
 We like them when the first leaves have just appeared and are green.
 They get green just from filtered light coming through the kitchen window.

 Finally: storage.
 I take well-drained and rinsed bean sprouts and store them in the refrigerator in Anchor Hocking large glass storage dishes.
-(I am so thankful for these storage dishes!)
+(I love these storage dishes!)
 The cool temperature of the fridge will slow, but not stop, the growth of the sprouts.
 If not eaten within two days, you should rinse them again, to keep them fresh.

 How do I use the sprouts?
 Well, mostly in salads, such as in this salad.
 You can also sprout other beans, such as kidney beans or pinto beans.
 Add them raw to salads or in soups.
 See Four (4) Yummy Ways to Use Sprouted Beans for more information and ideas.